 4. Get help if it's available.

-Before I had Bryce, I would workout with one of my friends that has 2 children.
+Before I had Bryce, I would workout with one of my friends that has two children.
 We would purposely drive to a facility 30 minutes away to workout so she could drop her children off with her mom for an hour and a half while we worked out.
 Some days, her and her neighbor would swap off watching the children.
 If you have this option - use it!
 If your gym has a daycare facility (like mine), you really eliminate some excuses.

 5. Leave the "Mommy-Guilt" behind.